 If the cold is your thing, then this is just the place for you, because winters here sometimes get a little rough.
 On the plus side, though, you’ll have access to almost 300 clubs and the drinking age is only 18.
 The second-largest city in Canada is full of culture, history, and – lucky for you – youth hostels.
 Take advantage of the mountains in the area and hit the slopes.
 If you’re not one for skiing, there are also plenty of places to go ice skating.
 Brush up on your French before you go – Montreal is the second-largest French-speaking city in the world.
 It’s just like going to Paris, but cheaper.

-Search and compare cheap flights to Montreal.
+Search for flights to Montreal

 Over summer vacation…